 The following chapters are thought as free education for those of you out there, who have to deal with EMC and electronics design.

 We wrote down some of the most essential theoretical knowledge, which you need for mastering EMC.
-We are aware that the list is not complete.
 If you wish that we add a specific topic or if you have any questions: Please write us email@example.com.

 1 The Decibel

 The decibel is defined as a ratio of two quantities, typically power, voltage or current.
 In the field of EMC, the decibel must be understood.
 Here the most important points:

 Let's have a look at the amplifier or damping network below.

 The power, voltage and current gain of this network can be expressed in [dB] as:

 If R1 and R2 are equal (typically 50Ω), then the following term is equal 0: